anno-mods/FileDBReader/README.md

 - Path: Xpath that selects nodes to be converted.
 - Type: primitive as it occurs in [.NET system](https://docs.microsoft.com/de-de/dotnet/csharp/language-reference/builtin-types/built-in-types)
 - Encoding: Encoding as in [.NET encoding](https://docs.microsoft.com/de-de/dotnet/api/system.text.encoding?view=net-5.0)
+- UseEnum: Boolean Value that specifies wether values of the conversion should be mapped to the a specified enum.
+This only works on single nodes.

 > the same can be used for Default.